 Power Banks and USB Cables

 Some planes offer USB charging facilities in their seats.
 However, these are only useful if you have a USB cable to do the charging.
-If this facility is not available, bring a power bank with you into the cabin instead – actually always bring one of these regardless.
-Also, bring the AC adapter too, some planes still use them and they are also necessary if in transit at an airport if you happen to find an empty plug somewhere in the terminal.
+If this facility is not available, bring a power bank with you into the cabin instead – actually always carry one of these regardless.
+Also, bring the AC adapter too, some planes still use them, and they are also necessary if in transit at an airport if you happen to find an empty plug somewhere in the terminal.

-Bring your own Entertainment
+Bring your Entertainment

 What happens if the IFE on a plane fails?
-This has even happened to me on a flight crossing the Atlantic.
+It has even happened to me on a flight crossing the Atlantic.
 You need an alternative form of entertainment.
 In this case, I had my laptop, portable music player (with headphones), a book and a small card game with me.
 Thus, I passed many hours without ever getting bored.
 Remember to bring an item or two that does not rely on power such as a book or small board games in case you run out of battery on your electronic items.
-Also, remember to fully charge all electronic items before you leave home.
+Also, remember to charge all electronic items fully before you leave home.

 One of the best travel items I own is a leather travel organiser.
 In it there are pockets for my boarding pass, baggage tag, printed hotel reservation, printed airline itinerary and passport.
 It is brilliant for keeping everything in one place.
 I will also keep any immigration or customs form in this same organiser and will make sure that a pen is inside.
-It allows you to fill these different forms onboard or at the airport where there are rarely enough working pens.
+It allows you to fill these different forms on-board or at the airport where there are rarely enough working pens.

 Eye Shades and Pillow